-In Autumn 2016 Wild Church started a new year of pilgrimages.
+In Autumn 2016 Wild Church started a new year of pilgrimages, as shown below.

 WILD HARVEST FUNDRAISER AND ‘MEETINGS WITH REMARKABLE TREES’ PILGRIMAGE & RETREATS 2016 – 2017…